oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/setup-workshop-environment/setup-workshop-environment.md

 This lab walks you through the steps to set up the workshop environment.

-> **Note:** This workshop is directed at administrator users because they are have the required privileges.
+> **Note:** This workshop is directed at administrator users because they have the required privileges.

 Estimated Time: 5 minutes